nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

             _ **_____________________________________________________________________________**_
                  What can I do for you?

 10. **Note** This time a message about creating new files for your data should not appear since they are already present in your folder.

-### 7.2 Load Storage
+### 7.2 Load Storage Testing

-1. Go to the sampleData folder [here](https://github.com/AY1920S2-CS2113-T14-2/tp/tree/master/docs/sampleData) and download 'articleList.json', 'noteList.json', 'jobList.json' and store it in the same folder where you stored the jar file mentioned above.
+1. Go to the sampleData folder [here](https://github.com/AY1920S2-CS2113-T14-2/tp/tree/master/docs/sampleData) and download 'articleList.json', 'noteList.json', 'jobList.json' and store it in the same folder where you stored the original jar file.
+If you have already run the program and existing JSON data files exist, replace them with the onces from the sampleData folder.

-1. Open the terminal and go afformentioned folder and type `java -jar tp.jar`.
+2. Open the terminal and go afformentioned folder and type `java -jar tp.jar`.

-1. This should load all the data in the folders.
+3. This should load all the data in the folders.
 Type the following commands:

   * `list article`